 The Commission meets monthly while the Assembly is in session.
 I attend the meetings with senior officials, along with the Non-Executive Chairperson of the Secretariat Audit and Risk Committee (SARC).
-The Chairperson of SARC also has an annual meeting with the Speaker.
+The Chairperson of SARC also has an annual meeting with the Speaker and a private meeting with the Commission in the absence of officials.